 - Submit via the online application directly by the recommender.
 Further instructions on how recommenders upload letters are available in the application.
 Note: letters can be submitted via Interfolio.

 - Letters of recommendation should come from individuals who can attest to your academic and/ or professional competencies and to the depth of your interest in pursuing graduate study.
 Letters can come from faculty, instructors, and/ or professional supervisors.
-Letters should not come from family members or other students.
+Letters should not come from family members or other students, including graduate students.

 - Letters are also due by the same deadline as the application as the Admissions Committee begins reviewing applications as soon as the deadline has passed.